awsdocs/amazon-workmail-administration-guide/doc_source/using-service-linked-roles.md

 ## Service\-linked role permissions for Amazon WorkMail<a name="slr-permissions"></a>

 Amazon WorkMail uses the service\-linked role named **AmazonWorkMailEvents** – Amazon WorkMail uses this service\-linked role to enable access to AWS services and resources used or managed by Amazon WorkMail events, such as monitoring email events logged by CloudWatch\.
-For more information about enabling email event logging for Amazon WorkMail, see [Tracking messages](tracking.md)\.
+For more information about enabling email event logging for Amazon WorkMail, see [Enabling event logging](tracking.md)\.

 The AmazonWorkMailEvents service\-linked role trusts the following services to assume the role:
 + `events.workmail.amazonaws.com`